elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-reverse-learning-enhance-comprehension-and-retention-of-information.md

 url: /learn/education-studies/questions/how-can-reverse-learning-enhance-comprehension-and-retention-of-information
 score: -1.0
 related_article1:
-    id: 165436
+    id: 165438
-    title: How does a positive mindset influence academic performance according to Harvard studies?
+    title: >-
+        How does the Pomodoro Technique help in time management and reducing procrastination?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-a-positive-mindset-influence-academic-performance-according-to-harvard-studies
+    url: /learn/education-studies/questions/how-does-the-pomodoro-technique-help-in-time-management-and-reducing-procrastination
 related_article2:
-    id: 165439
+    id: 165435
+    title: >-
-    title: What is the 80/20 rule, and how can it be applied to identify key content in studying?
+        What is the significance of learning from mistakes in memory retention, and how can it be effectively implemented?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-8020-rule-and-how-can-it-be-applied-to-identify-key-content-in-studying
+    url: /learn/education-studies/questions/what-is-the-significance-of-learning-from-mistakes-in-memory-retention-and-how-can-it-be-effectively-implemented
 related_article3:
-    id: 165436
+    id: 165435
-    title: How does a positive mindset influence academic performance according to Harvard studies?
+    title: >-
+        What is the significance of learning from mistakes in memory retention, and how can it be effectively implemented?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-a-positive-mindset-influence-academic-performance-according-to-harvard-studies
+    url: /learn/education-studies/questions/what-is-the-significance-of-learning-from-mistakes-in-memory-retention-and-how-can-it-be-effectively-implemented
 related_article4:
-    id: 165442
+    id: 165433
-    title: How do AI tools function as personal tutors and enhance the learning process?
+    title: >-
+        What are the effects of sugar on cognitive function, and what are some brain-boosting alternatives?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-ai-tools-function-as-personal-tutors-and-enhance-the-learning-process
+    url: /learn/education-studies/questions/what-are-the-effects-of-sugar-on-cognitive-function-and-what-are-some-brainboosting-alternatives
 related_article5:
-    id: 165441
+    id: 165443
-    title: What strategies are involved in horizontal learning to tackle weaknesses and connect related concepts?
+    title: >-
+        Why is nutrition important for brain health, and what are some alternatives to sugary snacks that benefit focus and energy?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-strategies-are-involved-in-horizontal-learning-to-tackle-weaknesses-and-connect-related-concepts
+    url: /learn/education-studies/questions/why-is-nutrition-important-for-brain-health-and-what-are-some-alternatives-to-sugary-snacks-that-benefit-focus-and-energy
 ---

 &nbsp;